Rapiiidooo/buildroot-markerless-detector/README.rst

-Buildroot + custom package + inittab
+Buildroot + custom C package + launch on boot
 =================================

 For more information about buildroot, please consult the official buildroot